 The constant threats of expulsion which Umbridge indiscriminately flung around Hogwarts throughout her year there do not have the feel of any sort of organized plot.
 Just of Umbridge’s general stance for trying to intimidate anyone who might attempt to defy or oppose her by throwing out the worst threat that she can think of at the moment.
 And we can take our measure of Umbridge from the fact that this particular threat was invariably grossly in excess of the requirements of the situation.

-Had Umbridge’s ploy with that Dementor attack succeeded in its objective, a similar wandless fate would have awaited Harry.
+Had Umbridge’s ploy with that Dementor attack succeeded in its secondary objective, a similar wandless fate would have awaited Harry.
 Assuming that the Dementors hadn’t simply removed him from the equation in the first place.

 Little as Rowling seems to think that description may suit him.